what is a real wedding photojournalist?

 We are problem solvers, prepared for anything

 No matter what wedding day curveballs come our way, we’ll make the most of it.
-If it’s raining, we’ve always got a few places we know we can go.
+If it’s raining,.
 We can, and have made portfolio pictures in the covered entrance of a hotel (see the featured image at the top of this page).
 You can feel confident in our absolute ability to handle the unique challenges of any venue or location, even if we haven’t shot there before.

 we focus on your people, not just your stuff